Having a documented content marketing strategy impacts your content performance and ROI:

 Amplification is the key to 10X traffic growth.
 If you’re smart about content promotion and distribution you’ll see a compound effect from your marketing efforts.
 One publication may share it with its audience, who in turn then share it with their individual networks, etc.

 So you’ve mapped out your high-level online content strategy, established goals, identified your audience, planned a pipeline, executed individual pieces, and promoted them to the right audience.

 Now it’s time to measure success so you can iterate and improve.
 Your KPIs should define success in terms of your marketing objective.
 So, if you care about conversion rates, include them.
 Don’t make the mistake of reporting against dozens of metrics that don’t support your goals.

 A few KPIs to consider

 Next, determine how you will capture, analyze and report against those metrics.
 For example, will you report performance against a baseline each month or against the previous month or previous year?
 Will you create a live dashboard or pull data from SEO tools like Google Analytics, STAT and SEMRush?

 Finally, identify the individual(s) who will monitor and measure performance over time.

 Consumers and individual B2B buyers are bombarded with so much content each day that they experience cognitive overload.
 As a result, people tend to filter out most of what they encounter.

 What this means for your content marketing is that you need to up your game in order to get noticed and to get the click-throughs, engagement, shares and backlinks you desire.

 It’s not just about a piece of content.
-Think experiences moving forward, and how those experiences fit into the purchase funnel and the broader customer journey.
-The brands that provide the best experiences will win in the long-term.
+Think experiences moving forward.
+How do those experiences fit into the purchase funnel and the broader customer journey?
+The brands that follow these content strategy best practices and offer exceptional experiences will win in the long-term.